ssfsx17/ffpnp/pandoc-markdown/0200-player-characters.md

 ## Three Things

+Write three things that make your character unique.
+They can encompass personal history, relation to the world, physical appearance, or anything else that sets your character apart.

 ## Experience Level

 Experience Level (LVL) is a significant factor in many calculations.
 As a general rule, Player Characters gain one, two or three Experience Levels (LVL) per game session, depending on the pace desired by the group.